adunajiye/Kafka_Mongo_Data_pipelinee/README.md

 We will explore an end to end data engineering project that uses docker, Apache Airflow,Apache Kafka,Apache spark,Mongo DB.

 # Data Stack
+Apache Airflow: An open source platform used to schedule and monitor workflows

+Apache Kafka: A distributed streaming platform designed for fault tolerance, high throughput and scalibility

+#